Stewart Henbest Capper: Academic life

 When the Edinburgh College of Art was established in 1892 Capper was one of the initial lecturers in Architecture.

 In 1896 Capper gave up his overseeing of the various projects passed to him by Geddes.
 At this stage most were complete other than Ramsay Gardens.
 Given its enormous prominence in the townscape it was probably reluctantly that he let Mitchell complete his magnum opus.

 However, Prof Gerard Baldwin Brown had nominated him to be the first Professor of Architecture at McGill University in Montreal.
 This was also agreed by the principal of McGill, William Peterson.
 This Capper accepted believing it would improve his health, but the job was conditional upon him ceasing all other jobs, so this alone may have been the reason for him abandoning the Ramsay Gardens project.

 Capper pushed for architecture to be a university-learnt skill rather than the established practice of being "articled" to an existing architect to learn the skill.

 In 1903 he returned to Britain, taking a chair as Professor of Architecture in Victoria University of Manchester.
-His successor in McGill University, Percy Erskine Hobbs, left McGill in 1909 and Capper expressed an interest in returning, but the position was instead filled, rather ironically, by Capper’s former assistant, Ramsay Traquair, and Capper continued in Manchester until 1912.
+His successor in McGill University, Percy Erskine Hobbs, left McGill in 1909 and Capper expressed an interest in returning, but the position was instead filled, rather ironically, by Capper's former assistant, Ramsay Traquair, and Capper continued in Manchester until 1912.

 While in Canada, Capper had served as part-time captain in the Canadian Field Artillery.
 In Manchester he chose a similar role and rose to brevet major in the Officer Training Corps of the University.
 His time from 1912 to the outbreak of World War I is unclear but at that point he joined the Manchester Volunteers and was dispatched to Gallipoli.
 Here though he was declared unfit for service, another reflection on his ill-health.
 Thereafter he attained a post of Military Censor in Cairo, Egypt, requiring him to learn Arabic.
 At the end of the war he continued in a similar role in Cairo working for the Ministry of the Interior.

-He died of a heart attack whilst already in the Anglo-American Hospital in Cairo on 8 January 1925.

-His funeral was attended by Lord Allenby who was in Cairo at the time and by officials from the Egyptian government but no Scottish friends or family attended, having no time to reach Cairo in the customary 24 hours permitted in Arabic countries between death and funeral.
-As he was unmarried and had no heir he left his money all to pay additional stipends to teachers at both McGill University and Manchester University.
+Capper died of a heart attack while in the Anglo-American Hospital in Cairo on 8 January 1925.
+His funeral was attended by Lord Allenby, who was in Cairo at the time, and by officials from the Egyptian government.
+However, no Scottish friends or family attended, because they were unable to reach Cairo in the customary 24 hours permitted in Arabic countries between death and funeral.
+As he was unmarried and had no heirs, Capper left his money all to pay additional stipends to teachers at both McGill University and Manchester University.
 His tomb was designed by architect and life-long friend Alexander Nisbet Paterson.